Comparing Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS)

-Aris Water Solutions (NYSE:ARIS) and Vectrus (NYSE:VEC) are both small-cap administrative and support and waste management and remediation services companies, but which is the better stock?
-We will compare the two businesses based on the strength of their analyst recommendations, profitability, earnings, risk, institutional ownership, dividends and valuation.
+Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS) are both small-cap business services companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their earnings, dividends, valuation, profitability, risk, analyst recommendations and institutional ownership.

+This table compares Vectrus and Aris Water Solutions’ net margins, return on equity and return on assets.

+89.8% of Vectrus shares are held by institutional investors.
+3.2% of Vectrus shares are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

 Earnings and Valuation

-This table compares Aris Water Solutions and Vectrus’ gross revenue, earnings per share and valuation.
+This table compares Vectrus and Aris Water Solutions’ top-line revenue, earnings per share and valuation.

 |Gross Revenue